Minard-NG/Tic-Tac/README.md

 ### Continued development

-Would continue to learn more about CSS3 grid and improve my knowledge of algorithms.
+Would continue to learn more about CSS3 animations and improve my knowledge of algorithms.

 ### Useful resources

-- [Countdown Timer](https://www.sitepoint.com/build-javascript-countdown-timer-no-dependencies/) - This is an amazing aritcle which helped me understand the JS date and time function, I love their functional programming style too.
-- [Negative Border Radius in CSS?](https://stackoverflow.com/questions/45339986/negative-border-radius-in-css/45340988) - This stackoverflow question and answer was useful in helping me figure out the implementation of the curve around the cards.
-- [Mozilla Docs | @font-face](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face) - Amazing documentation on MDN web docs to get you started adding custon fonts on your web pages.
-- [How to change the color of an svg element?](https://stackoverflow.com/questions/22252472/how-to-change-the-color-of-an-svg-element) - Helped me figure out how to change the color of svg on hover state.
-- [A useful CSS filter generator](https://codepen.io/sosuke/pen/Pjoqqp) - A cool filter generator program on codepen.io
+- [Mixit | SoundEffects](https://mixkit.co/) - Really found this website helpful in getting the the free sound effects for the game.

 ## Author